Anthropologist, social media guru, Icelandic nature and food enthusiast.

 As a fellow volcanic islander – he’s from Hawaii – Jason Mamoa made himself at home and took a bath in one of the local geothermal pools.
 This sparked controversy however, as the actor was unaware that one needs permission to take a dip into the geothermal pools.

 However, most Icelanders forgave Momoa, as his shirtless antics have brought the area lots of publicity.
-You can retrace Jason Mamoa’s footsteps in Arctic Adventures’ 3-Day Strandir Westfjords tour.
+You can retrace Jason Mamoa’s footsteps in Arctic Adventures’6-Day Hornstrandir Hike tour.

 Released in 2017, Fast and Furious 8 is the latest installment of the hugely popular action franchise.
 Starring Vin Diesel, Dwayne Johnson, Jason Statham and Michelle Rodriguez, motorheads across the world rejoiced when production on a new film was announced.